Nexmo/station/lib/nexmo_developer/app/views/contribute/guides/tutorials-and-use-cases.md

 Use Cases do not have to provide a step-by-step approach, although sometimes they do.
 Tutorials always use the step-by-step approach.

-If several of the following apply, then use the Use Case format:
+If several of the following apply, then consider the Use Case format:

 * You have a demo app that you want to show our readers and then break it down to explain how it works
 * You are demonstrating the basis of a "real world" application that someone might actually want to build